pythian/opsviz/readme.md

 ### Custom JSON
 [This Custom Json](custom_json.example.json) is the Custom Json block that is set as the OpsWorks custom json.
 It drives a lot of the custom configuration that chef uses to customize the boxes.
-Its currently embedded in the Cloud Formation script so that we can inject paramaters into the custom json.
+Its currently embedded in the CloudFormation script so that we can inject paramaters into the custom json.

 If changes need to be made to the custom json you can do it from the OpsWorks stack's stack settings page.
-If you make changes make sure that you don't update the Cloud Formation stack as it will overwrite the custom OpsWork's settings you made.
+If you make changes make sure that you don't update the CloudFormation stack as it will overwrite the custom OpsWork's settings you made.

-*Todo: At some point it would be nice to allow a user to inject their own custom json into the cloud formation processes without having to manually make changes to the monolithic cloudromation.json file*
+*Todo: At some point it would be nice to allow a user to inject their own custom json into the CloudFormation processes without having to manually make changes to the monolithic CloudFormation.json file*

 ### Using create_stack